qbicsoftware/rmageddon-cli/doc/Rmageddon.md

     lint   Check R project against linting guidelines

-If you want to know the positional arguments and options of each subcommand, just type ``r-lint build --help`` or ``r-lint lint --help``.
+If you want to know the positional arguments and options of each subcommand, just type ``rmageddon build --help`` or ``rmageddon lint --help``.

 The subcommand <lint>
 ---------------------

 The subcommand <lint> is actually checking an R container project against some specified rule-set.
-Currently, *r-lint* is assuming the following project structure:
+Currently, *rmageddon* is assuming the following project structure:

 .. code-block:: bash